 The Vegetarian by Han Kang

-The Vegetarian runs to 183 stunning pages, for which Han Kang won the 2016 International Man Booker Award.
+The Vegetarian runs to 183 pages, and that was enough to earn Han Kang the 2016 International Man Booker Award.
 In this dark Kafka-esque tale, Yeong-hye’s ordinary and orderly life is disrupted by a series of brutal and bloody nightmares.
 She decides, as a result, to renounce meat and live as a vegetarian, much to her husband’s chagrin.
 As her family circles the wagons to get her back on the righteous path to bacon, Yeong-hye’s choice to eat only plants becomes more and more sacred to her, and she’s forced to take ever-more drastic counter-measures to protect it.
 Read my full review of The Vegetarian here.

 The Alchemist by Paulo Coelho

 In The Alchemist, a young Andalusian shepherd boy learns some pretty tough life lessons over the course of 167 pages.
 He finds love, and loses it.
 He makes friends with strangers, and friends become strangers.
 He searches the world for treasure, only to find that the real treasure was inside him all along (or something).
 It all sounds very heavy, but it’s actually a very readable allegory, a fairy-tale for adults full of metaphor and meaning.
 Read my full review of The Alchemist by Paulo Coelho here.

 Before The Coffee Gets Cold by Toshikazu Kawaguchi